Advisory Board and Editors Climate Change Biology

 Mykola Karabiniuk

-I am the Vice-Dean of the Faculty of Geography for educational and methodological work of Uzhhorod National University.
-I work as an Associate professor of the Department of Physical Geography and Efficient Environmental Management.
+I work as an Associate professor of the Department of Physical Geography and Efficient Environmental Management of Uzhhorod National University.
 The scientific degree PhD (Geography) with a specialty in physical geography, geophysics and geochemistry of landscapes was awarded for the defense of a dissertation at Taras Shevchenko National University of Kyiv, which is devoted to the features of landscape organization and the efficiency of using the highlands of the Chornogora massif of the Ukrainian Carpathians.

 I specialize in landscape diversity and evolutionary development of mountain systems, mapping and geoinformation analysis of the structure and properties of geocomplexes to determine the geoecological situation, as well as the problems of anthroposis of landscapes and efficient use of nature.
 For scientific achievements in the field of geoecology and the applied significance of the results of the study of the highlands of the Ukrainian Carpathians to solve environmental problems of the Danube region in 2021 I was awarded the Danubius Young Scientist Award.
+In 2025, based on the decision of the Certification Board of the Ministry of Education and Science of Ukraine, the academic title of Associate Professor of the Department of Physical Geography and Rational Nature Management was awarded.
 I am also a full member of the Ukrainian Geographical Society.